qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

 GetPrint
 --------

 QGIS Server has the capability to create print layout output in pdf or pixel format.
 Print layout windows in the published project are used as templates.
 In the **GetPrint** request, the client has the possibility to specify parameters of the contained layout maps and labels.

-Parameters for the **GetPrint** request:
+The **GetPrint** request supports :ref:`redlining <qgisserver-redlining>`, :ref:`external WMS layers <qgisserver-external-wms>` as well as the following
+parameters:

 .. csv-table::
    :header: "Parameter", "Required", "Description"